 And that action is the real star of Peacemaker.
 Cars and people go flying in all directions, in one of the more memorable moments a speeding pickup goes airborne as it crests a hill and flies over someone.
 And this was all done with cars and stuntmen, with no CGI crashes or explosions.
 The same with the messy gunshot wounds, no CGI blood spray here.
 A scene where one of the aliens regenerates itself may have been early computer effects, or Evil Dead level stop motion it’s hard to tell.

-All of this is served up with a generous helping of one liners, tough guy dialogue, and even a rather restrained human/alien sex scene.
-The only thing that stops Peacemaker from being one of the best of the old school DTV action films is the fact it actually had a brief theatrical release.
-It hit theaters on May 14th and was on VHS by July 2nd.
+All of this is served up with a generous helping of one-liners, tough-guy dialogue, and even a rather restrained human/alien sex scene.
+The only thing that stops Peacemaker from being one of the best of the old-school DTV action films is the fact it actually had a brief theatrical release.
+It hit theatres on May 14th and was on VHS by July 2nd.

 Despite all of that Peacemaker seems to have not just been forgotten, but to have dropped off the face of the Earth.
 It’s not available on any streaming service that I could find and the only DVDs are VHS transfers available from various websites.
 Even the domestic trailers seem to have vanished.
 I used a subtitled Spanish trailer, the only other I could find was dubbed into German.